hove-io/MttBundle/installation.md

 `
 app/console mtt:amqp:waitForAcks &
 `
-in `AmqpMttWorkers` into  the web folder you can launch this worker with this commande below
+in `AmqpMttWorkers` into  the web folder you can launch this worker with this command below

 ```
 php pdfGenerationWorker.php [file name log] [number of trials]